Arnold Miller: Yablonski murder

 The United Mine Workers was in turmoil by this time.
 President W. A. Boyle was autocratic and bullying, and not well liked.
 From the beginning of his administration, Boyle faced significant opposition from rank-and-file miners and UMWA leaders.
 Miners' attitudes about their union had also changed.
 Miners wanted greater democracy and more local autonomy for their local unions.
 There was a widespread belief that Boyle was more concerned with protecting mine owners' interests than those of his members.
 Grievances filed by the union often took months — sometimes years — to resolve, lending credence to the critics' claim.
 Wildcat strikes occurred as local unions, despairing of UMWA assistance, sought to resolve local disputes with walkouts.

 In 1969, Joseph "Jock" Yablonski challenged Boyle for the presidency of UMWA.
 In an election widely seen as corrupt, Boyle beat Yablonski in the election held on December 9 by a margin of nearly two-to-one (80,577 to 46,073).
 Yablonski conceded the election, but on December 18, 1969, asked the United States Department of Labor (DOL) to investigate the election for fraud.
 He also filed five civil suits against the union on charges related to the election.

-On New Year's Eve, December 31, 1969, three hitmen shot Yablonski, his wife, Margaret, and his 25-year-old daughter, Charlotte, as they slept in the family home in Clarksville, Pennsylvania.
+On December 31, 1969, three hitmen shot Yablonski, his wife, Margaret, and his 25-year-old daughter, Charlotte, as they slept in the family home in Clarksville, Pennsylvania.
 The bodies were discovered on January 5, 1970.
 The killings had been ordered by Boyle, and the hitmen had been paid $20,000 in embezzled union funds for the job.